markab4/Grocery-List-Manager/Docs/TestPlan.md

 - Black-box testing will be used on the system and regression, includes if the program executes or not, choosing valid and invalid inputs to check if the program works correctly, see if the selected function shows the expected output, and etc

+ - Most of the functions will be tested manually

 ### 1.3 Adequacy Criterion

-- To ensure a list of good quality test cases, we need to select cases that cover every function in the application, mean that every structure must execute at least once. (not sure if this is what the question asks.)
+- To ensure a list of good quality test cases, we need to select cases that cover every function in the application, mean that every structure must execute at least once.

 ### 1.4 Bug Tracking